-Mr. Cramer is Firm Chairman and Co-Chair of the Firm’s antitrust department.
+Eric L. Cramer is Chairman of Berger Montague and Co-Chair of its antitrust department.
 He has a national practice in the field of complex litigation, primarily in the area of antitrust class actions.
-He is currently co-lead counsel in multiple significant antitrust class actions across the country in a variety of industries and is responsible for winning numerous significant settlements for his clients totaling well over $2 billion.
-Most recently, he has focused on representing workers claiming that anticompetitive practices have suppressed their pay, including cases on behalf of mixed-martial-arts fighters, healthcare and luxury retail workers, and chicken growers.
+He is currently co-lead counsel in multiple significant antitrust class actions across the country in a variety of industries and is responsible for winning numerous significant settlements for his clients totaling well over $3 billion.
+Most recently, he has focused on representing workers claiming that anti-competitive practices have suppressed their pay, including cases on behalf of mixed-martial-arts fighters, healthcare and luxury retail workers, and chicken growers.
 Further, in late 2021, Mr. Cramer served as one of the main trial counsel in an antitrust class action relating to an alleged international cartel of capacitors’ suppliers, which was tried to a jury and settled after nearly three weeks of trial.

-Mr. Cramer is also a frequent speaker at antitrust and litigation related conferences.
-He was the only Plaintiffs’ lawyer selected to serve on the American Bar Association’s Antitrust Section Transition Report Task Force delivered to the incoming Obama Administration in 2012.
-He is a Senior Fellow and Vice President of the Board of Directors of the American Antitrust Institute; a past President of COSAL (Committee to Support the Antitrust Laws), a leading industry group; a member of the Advisory Board of the Institute of Consumer Antitrust Studies of the Loyola University Chicago School of Law; and Vice President & President Elect of the Board of Directors of Public Justice, a national public interest advocacy group and law firm.
+Mr. Cramer is also a frequent speaker at antitrust and litigation-related conferences and a leader of multiple non-profit advocacy groups.
+He is a past President of the Board of Directors of Public Justice, a national public interest advocacy group and law firm; a former Vice President of the Board of Directors of the American Antitrust Institute; a past President of COSAL (Committee to Support the Antitrust Laws), a leading industry group; and a member of the Advisory Board of the Institute of Consumer Antitrust Studies of the Loyola University Chicago School of Law.